 - Parents must notify the Greater Amsterdam School District of their intent to enroll their student in the Remote Only Learning (ROL) program.

 - Students enrolled in ROL will remain in the virtual classroom to which they are assigned, minimally for the entirety of the first trimester at the elementary level (through November 20, 2020) and the first quarter (through November 13, 2020) at the middle school and high school levels.

-- Parents of elementary students who would like to shift their child to the onsite/combined remote learning option for the start of the second trimester must notify the school district registrar of the intent to shift from ROL to the in-person/hybrid model no later than November 1, 2020.
+- Parents of elementary students who would like to shift their child to the onsite/combined remote learning option for the start of the second trimester must notify their child’s elementary school office of the intent to shift from ROL to the in-person/hybrid model no later than November 1, 2020.
 This will provide time for the district to reassign teachers between ROL and in-person instructional assignments as student enrollments shift.

-- Parents of middle school and high school students who would like to shift their child to the district’s onsite/combined remote instruction model for the start of the second quarter must notify the school district registrar of the intent to shift from ROL to the in-person/hybrid model no later than November 2, 2020.
+- Parents of middle school and high school students who would like to shift their child to the district’s onsite/combined remote instruction model for the start of the second quarter must notify their child’s school of the intent to shift from ROL to the in-person/hybrid model no later than November 2, 2020.
 This will provide time for the district to reassign teachers between ROL and in-person instructional assignments as student enrollments shift.

 - Instruction and instructional materials will be provided both through synchronous and asynchronous means.

 - Parents of younger students will need to be engaged in supporting instruction from home.